LucasRiesco/LucasRiesco/README.md

 👀 I’m interested in leveraging my skills in computational design and data analysis to create sustainable and innovative architectural solutions.
 Exploring the intersection of architecture, parametricism, and bioclimatism is my passion.

 🌱 I’m currently learning and expanding my knowledge in Python, with a focus on data analysis and artificial intelligence.
-This knowledge will help me further enhance my capabilities in developing intelligent and sustainable architectural solutions.

 💞️ I’m looking to collaborate on projects that involve computational design, parametric modeling, and applications of artificial intelligence in architecture.
 I'm eager to collaborate with like-minded professionals and enthusiasts in the field.